mist-coding/simple-note-taking-vault-obsidian/README.md

 # simple-note-taking-vault-obsidian

 Hello!
 This project aims to make Obsidian usable for simple note-taking, without the extra hassle.
 For now, it's only optimized for desktop.
 Hope it's helpful for you!
-Some parts were vibe-coded with AI asistance. don't expect anything professional.
+Some parts were vibe-coded with AI assistance. don't expect anything professional.

 A quick explanation of each CSS snippet and community plugins used on this Vault, plus some recommendations are found below.